 Although a great visual director, Zack Snyder has failed his first two DCEU attempts for varying reasons; reasons I won’t mention here because everyone has a different opinion about what is wrong with his direction.
 The easy answer is his lacking ability to showcase character emotion and growth and his love for covering everything under a dark veil.
 Suicide Squad has David Ayer.
 Coming fresh off the success of Fury and with titles such as Training Day and End of Watch on his resume, we can all agree that he is capable of juggling multiple A-list actors while providing a decent story with vivid end distinctive characters.
 He also had creative control over the movie, having the final say on character costumes and story elements.
 We don’t know if his creative choices will be any better than that of Snyder’s but judging by the trailers and posters, David sincerely wanted to make a movie for the fans and not for himself.

 It Has Humor

-Many of the complaints around BvS revolved around its lack of humor.
-As the trailers suggest, the tone of Suicide Squad will be less dark and will draw a lot of humor from the interaction between the Squad members.
-With the inclusion of the Joker, there is also bound to be a twisted sense of humor scattered throughout the movie.
+Many of the complaints around BvS revolved around its lack of humour.
+As the trailers suggest, the tone of Suicide Squad will be less dark and will draw a lot of humour from the interaction between the Squad members.
+With the inclusion of the Joker, there is also bound to be a twisted sense of humour scattered throughout the movie.
 With the addition of Will Smith and his deadpan comedic delivery and the endearing madness of Harley Quinn, Suicide Squad is set to be fun throughout.

 It has Batman